5 Intake Mistakes Law Firms Make and Why They Matter More Than You Think

 Here are five intake errors that law firms commonly make, and why addressing them should be a priority for any practice concerned with long-term success and risk management.

-When a prospective client initiates a phone call or submits an online form, many firms assume that further outreach is fair game.
-However, without formally obtaining and recording consent, especially in writing or through verbal confirmation, the firm may unknowingly violate ethical guidelines around client confidentiality and solicitation.
+When a potential client calls or fills out an online form, many firms think they can reach out freely.
+However, without clear consent, especially written or verbal, the firm might violate ethical guidelines on client confidentiality and solicitation.

-Different jurisdictions define “prospective client” in various ways, but most bar associations agree that a duty of confidentiality can attach even without potential clients hiring the firm.
-If the caller shares private or sensitive legal information and the firm follows up without clearly documented permission, it could lead to a perception of overreach or misconduct.
-The risks increase when calls are transferred to multiple people or staff members handle intake inconsistently.
+Different jurisdictions define “prospective client” in various ways.
+Most bar associations agree that a duty of confidentiality exists even if the client hasn’t hired the firm.
+If a caller shares sensitive legal information and the firm follows up without documented permission, it may seem like overreach or misconduct.
+The risk grows when multiple staff members receive calls or when intake processes vary.

-This isn’t simply a question of politeness—it’s about clarity, liability, and defensible record-keeping, without a reliable system for tracking who gave consent, when, and for what purpose, the firm is left vulnerable in any future dispute over contact or case acceptance.
-And in an age where data privacy is under greater scrutiny than ever, overlooking this step is no longer a harmless oversight.
-It’s a risk waiting to mature.
+This isn’t just about politeness.
+It’s about clarity, liability, and proper record-keeping.
+Without a reliable system to track consent, like who gave it, when, and for what reason, the firm risks vulnerability in future disputes over contact or case acceptance.
+In today’s world, where data privacy is under close scrutiny, missing this step is more than an oversight.
+It’s a significant risk.

 2. Giving Accidental Legal Advice at Intake

-The problem isn’t just that unauthorized advice is prohibited.
+The problem isn’t just that someone prohibits unauthorized advice.
 Such comments can create a reasonable belief in the caller’s mind that the firm already represents them.
 Even if no attorney is present on the call, bar associations have made it clear: if a non-lawyer speaks on behalf of the firm, the same ethical standards apply.
 That includes the prohibition against the unauthorized practice of law and premature formation of an attorney-client relationship.

-This situation becomes precarious in high-volume practices or when intake teams are pressured to convert leads into clients.
+High-volume practices or pressure on intake teams to convert leads into clients make this situation precarious.
 The temptation to “sound helpful” can lead to promises or evaluations that the firm never intended to make.
-If a client later relies on that advice to make a decision and it backfires, the firm could be held accountable for something that was said before a formal engagement ever began.
+If a client later relies on that advice to make a decision and it backfires, the firm could face accountability for something it said before a formal engagement ever began.

 Proper intake requires a disciplined approach to language, tone, and boundaries.
-Every conversation should make clear what is and isn’t being offered.
+Every conversation should clarify what is and isn’t being offered.
 Anything less opens the door to confusion and potential claims of negligence or misconduct.

 3. Neglecting Conflict Checks Before the Conversation Begins